top of page

 • On the ceiling in the barrel cellar, near the internal entrance to our flat, there is an iron bracket.
 This is typical of those used to support stone hearths on the floor above and indicates that a fireplace existed there as part of the late-1840s development, and was then subsequently removed when the opening was cut through at a later date.

 Knocking through this wall opened up the ground floor, considerably extending the bar area.
-Marks on the floor show that the bar counter was moved to this ‘new area’ of the building.
+Marks on the floor show that the bar counter was moved to this ‘new area’ of the building as part of the 1872 redevelopment.
 The righthand end of the bar had a 45 degree corner.
-Unfortunately half the floor had already been replaced by the time we arrive, so we don’t know how the other end looked.
+Unfortunately some the floorboards had already been replaced by the time we arrive, so we don’t know how the other end looked.
 Marks on the ceiling, uncovered during renovations, show that the current back-bar was once a corridor, and it is assumed that the two were connected.
 There are holes, still present in the floorboards, where the beer pipes came up from the cellar below and ‘bracket marks’ on the floor also show it had a foot-rail around the base.
 As the bar overlaps the current kitchen and dining room doors, we can assume that these were private areas.

 The stone fireplace in the bar originally had a larger opening, which may date to the 1767 cottage.
 The opening was reduced to a ‘domestic’ size when the current surround was added in 1952.
 It was enlarged again by us (but not to its original size) in 1994.